 Evaluate whether any adverse plant parameter trends exist, and whether the licensee is aware of the trends.

-Determine, if operating with multiple, or repetitive unplanned system failures caused by degraded equipment conditions, that the assessing and managing the risk associated with the conditions in accordance with the licensee’s procedures, and that any issue associated with the degraded equipment condition becomes a part of the corrective action program.
+Determine, if operating with multiple, or repetitive unplanned system failures caused by degraded equipment conditions, that the licensee is assessing and managing the risk associated with the conditions in accordance with the licensee’s procedures, and that any issue associated with the degraded equipment condition becomes a part of the corrective action program.

 Inspect required safety-related (or safeguards-related) instruments and equipment to determine operability.